 Section of Psychiatry of Intellectual and Developmental Disabilities

-The RANZCP Section of Psychiatry of Intellectual and Developmental Disabilities (SPIDD) promotes the highest standards in clinical practice, training and research pertaining to the psychiatry of intellectual and developmental disabilities.
+The RANZCP Section of Psychiatry of Intellectual and Developmental Disabilities (SPIDD) promotes the highest standards in clinical practice, training and research in the mental health of people with intellectual and developmental disability.

 This Section aims to: